 Fans cheered the responders who helped after the marathon but booed the Celtics, who managed only 31 points in the first two quarters, getting their bad half out of the way early this time.
 They had been held to 25 and 23 points after halftime while dropping the two games in New York.

 Smith finished with 15 points for the Knicks, who are loaded with veterans who've had playoff success the franchise hadn't in recent years and weren't fazed by the pregame atmosphere.
-Once the ga'were brought onto the floor during timeouts, and a tribute to the city played on the overhead video board during a first-quarter stoppage.

 But the Knicks' dominance wore down even the most spirited supporters, just the way LeBron James did in his 45-point performance in Game 6 of last year's Eastern Conference finals in the last playoff game here.